zhouyifan233/EMGPB2/README.md

 Usage
 ----------------------
+"test_emgpb2_estimation": Simulate a path using given parameters (two models).
+Estimate the parameters using EMGPB2.
+Includes two scenarios constant velocity and random walk.

 "create_test_data": create a track for testing.
 The track will be stored in folder "data/".

-"test_em_lineargaussian": read a track from "data/" and estimate Single Kalman filter parameters.

-"test_em_skf": read a track from "data/" and estimate switching (multiple) Kalman filter parameters.

 "EMGPB2 example CV.ipynb" (Jupyter notebook): An example to show improvement of using EMGPB2 considering Constant Velocity model (CV) compared to unknown (guessed) parameters.
 This example is supposed to run with Stone-soup which provides an IMM implementation.